 Here are some tips on how to prepare before your donation:

-- Maintain a healthy iron level in your blood by eating iron-rich foods, such as red meat, fish, poultry, beans, spinach, iron-fortified cereals and raisins.
-Click here for a list of iron-rich foods.
+- Maintain a healthy iron level in your blood by eating iron-rich foods, such as red meat, fish, poultry, beans, spinach, iron-fortified cereals, and raisins.

 - Get a good night’s sleep.

 - Avoid excessive alcohol consumption the night before your donation.

 - Drink an extra 16 oz. of water prior to your donation.